Clinical Experience Trial (NORSE ONE)

 Safety Trial (NORSE THREE)

-Our third clinical trial investigating ONS-5010 for treatment of wet AMD, NORSE THREE, is an open-label safety study that enrolled 197 subjects in the United States and was conducted to ensure that an adequate number of safety exposures to ONS-5010 are available for the initial BLA regulatory filing.
+Our third clinical trial investigating ONS-5010 for treatment of wet AMD, NORSE THREE, is an open-label safety study that enrolled 197 subjects in the United States and was conducted to ensure that an adequate number of safety exposures to ONS-5010 are available for the BLA regulatory filing.
 We reported a positive safety profile from this trial in March 2021, with no reports of ocular inflammation.

 Branch Retinal Vein Occlusion